hard-nett/docs/docs/overview/genesis-prep/daos/og-challenge/challenge2-og.md

 ## First Challenge Results!
 (TBD)

 ## Introducing Terp OG Founder Level 2 Second Challenge: Coming Soon :)
-This week, we present the Second Challenge, which qualifies you to earn 3,150 TERP & PERSY  Tokens.
+This week, we present the Second Challenge, which qualifies you to earn !
+TERP & PERSY  Tokens.

-- **Reward:** 2100 TERP & PERSY
+- **Reward:** !
+TERP & PERSY
 - **Challenge:** Coming Soon :)
 - **Winners:** First 100 submissions - measured by the timestamp of the git commit - that pass the qualification criteria.
 - **Instructions:** Follow the steps in this guide.

-## Terp OG Founder Level 2 Bonus (25 TERP & 25 PERSY)
+## Terp OG Founder Level 2 Bonus (!
+TERP & !)
 Bonus TERPs & PERSYs will be awarded to the community members that help us spread our vision for creating a truly open-source culture.
-Sharing your experience on twitter and tagging us will earn you an additional 25 TERP & PERSY.
+Sharing your experience on twitter and tagging us will earn you an additional !
+TERP & PERSY.
 Please note, this bonus is available only upon completion of the main challenge.

 ## Qualification Criteria
 Although we do not limit anyone from participating, to claim TERP rewards: